CSU-Theory-Suite/theory-suite-wiki/README.rst

    cd Documents
    git clone https://github.com/CSU-Theory-Suite/theory-suite-wiki.git theory-suite-wiki

-3. Ensure that your environment is adequate ...........................................
+3. Ensure Yhat Your Environment is Adequate ...........................................

 Although we do not need many special tools for building our environment,